Dragon (Dungeons & Dragons)

 In the Dungeons & Dragons (D&D) fantasy role-playing game, dragons are an iconic type of monstrous creature.
 As a group, D&D dragons are loosely based on dragons from a wide range of fictional and mythological sources.
 Dungeons & Dragons allows players to fight the fictional dragons in the game (Tiamat being one of the most notable) and "slay their psychic dragons" as well.
 These dragons, specifically their "dungeon ecology", have implications for the literary theory of fantasy writing.
 D&D dragons also featured as targets of the moral panic surrounding the game.

 In D&D, dragons are depicted as any of various species of large, intelligent, magical, reptilian beasts, each typically defined by a combination of their demeanor and either the color of their scales or their elemental affinity.
 For example, a commonly presented species of dragon is the red dragon, which is named for its red scales, and known for its evil and greedy nature, as well as its ability to breathe fire.
-In the game, dragons are usually adversaries of player characters, and less commonly, allies or helpers.
-Even though dragons are iconic for the D&D game, they are rarely encountered as part of official scenarios due to dragons typically being too powerful for low-level players.
-An exception to this is the Dragonlance game world.
+In the game, dragons are often adversaries of player characters, and less commonly, allies or helpers.